-As at 31 December 2020 \$m 2019 \$m
+As at 31 December 2021 \$m 2020 \$m

 Fixed maturity securities

-- Asset backed securities 0.9 2.0
+- Asset backed securities 0.6 0.9

-- U.S. government agency mortgage backed securities 6.5 8.8
+- U.S. government agency mortgage backed securities 4.2 6.5

-- Non-agency mortgage backed securities 0.1

-Total 7.4 10.9
+Total 4.8 7.4

 Whilst individual securities may differ in structure, the principles of the instruments are broadly the same and it is appropriate to aggregate the investments into the categories above.